Liar Paradox

 e.
 Paraconsistency

 A more radical way out of the Paradox is to argue that the Liar Sentence is both true and false.
-This solution, a version of dialethism, embraces the contradiction, then tries to limit the damage that is ordinarily a consequence of that embrace.
-This way out changes the classical rules of semantics to allow the Liar Sentence to be both true and false, while not allowing everything to follow from any contradiction.
-The following does not hold: (p & ~p) ⊧ q.
-So, this way out uses a paraconsistent logic.
+This solution is a version of dialethism, the thesis that some contradictions are true.
+It embraces the Liar contradiction, then tries to limit the damage that is ordinarily a consequence of that embrace.
+This way out changes the classical rules of semantics in two ways: (1) it allows the Liar Sentence to be both true and false, and (2) it limits the damage by preventing the semantic incoherence that occurs from allowing everything to follow from any contradiction.
+The damaging principle of classical logic, called Explosion, is: (p & ~p) ⊧ q.
+A logic for which Explosion fails is called a paraconsistent logic.

 This way out was initially promoted primarily by Graham Priest in 1979.
 It succeeds in avoiding semantic incoherence while offering a formal, detailed treatment of the Paradox.
+Priest is not a logical pluralist, and he proposes that there is one true paraconsistent logic.
 One noteworthy feature of Priest’s truth-glut semantics is that it is the same as Kleene’s strong three-valued semantics with truth-gaps if we apply this translation scheme:

 Kleene Priest